BlueBrain/SimulationTutorials/HBPSchool2016/README.md

 ### FAQ

 * if you get errors while running the VM regarding '64-bit' or 'VT-x', try to run the VM on the Google drive with '32bit' in the filename
+* you might get an error about 'shared folder' when first opening the .ova file, you can ignore these.

 ## Support